6 Surf Spots on the Coral Coast© FijiPocketGuide.com

 6. Beachouse

 Beachouse produces short right-handers with a kick!
-Intermediate and up surfers will enjoy the tubular waves during a southwest-south swell and northeast to northwest winds.
-Once you’re done hitting the surf, start ticking the 10 Cool Things to Do on the Coral Coast off the list.
+Intermediate and up surfers will enjoy the tubular waves during southwest-south swell and northeast-to-northwest winds.
+Once you’re done hitting the surf, start ticking the 10 Best Things to Do on the Coral Coast off the list.

 coral-coast-surf-spots-fiji© Pxhere